 The Mental Health Support Teams (MHST) is a Hampshire CAMHS early help service designed to improve access to psychological therapies for young people, while also assisting schools to develop a whole-school approach to positive mental health and wellbeing.

 Our practitioners work with young people and parents to manage mild to moderate mental health difficulties using a range of low-intensity and high intensity Cognitive Behavioural Therapies (CBT).
 These mental health difficulties can include low mood, worry, phobias, PTSD, OCD, sleep difficulties or behavioural difficulties.

-MHST are assigned to certain schools across Havant, Gosport, Basingstoke, Aldershot and Rushmoor.
-Please speak to your child’s school to see if it there is a team in place in your school.
+MHST are assigned to certain schools across Havant, Gosport, Basingstoke, Aldershot, Rushmoor, Winchester, Eastleigh, New Forest and Andover.
+Please speak to your child’s school to see if there is a team in place in your school.

 Mental Health Forums

 The Mental Health Forum offers a unique opportunity for education professionals to come together to collaboratively explore mental health best practice.
 Facilitated by CAMHS clinicians, the half-termly forums provide a safe space for confidential case discussions to beheld within school settings.
 Check the dates and schools taking part here.